fdgbt/42_docker-1/README.md

 # 42_docker-1
 First project to discover Docker's ecosystem and to create first containers using Dockerfiles.
-It is part of the admin-sys branch with "init" and "roger-skyline-1" projects.
+It is part of the Admin-Sys / DevOps branch with "init" and "roger-skyline-1" projects.

 # Expected Result
 All the commands and scripts (Dockerfiles) used in this project are uploaded in this repository.